 4. Strengthen Your Hamstrings

 Your hamstrings are super engaged through out the process of a deadlift, so don’t neglect them.
-If you focus on strengthening this area, you will definitely reap the benefits.
+If you focus on strengthening this area, you will definitely reap the benefits and improve your deadlift strength.
 There are a lot of different moves to help strengthen this area, but hamstring curls are among the most

 strengthen this area.